nuwainfo/ffl/README.md

 ---

-## Why APE and native executables both exist?
+## Why Both APE and Native Executables Exist

 The **APE** ([Actually Portable Executable](https://justine.lol/ape.html)) build is cross-platform and runs on many OSes by emulating a POSIX environment (via [Cosmopolitan Libc](https://justine.lol/cosmopolitan/)).
 This is powerful but makes platform-specific optimizations harder.